Racing Down a Secret Mountain

 I'd be lying if I said I don't feel the same adrenaline rush as the street racers right now.
 It's dangerous, unfair and antisocial, but it is still true that it's exhilarating.

-After around an hour on the road, we end up at the bottom of a valley.
+After around an hour on the road we end up at the bottom of a valley.
 It's pitch black and only random highway lights and the civics expose the scene in front of us.

-I see rock faces and lush trees here and there leading up the mountain.
+I see rock faces and and lush trees here and there leading up the mountain.
 Or at least I think it's a mountain.

 It looks a bit like one to me and that's what everyone's calling it for shorthand.